Specialized Information for:

 A - No, reading a survey does not count as participation in facility surveys.
 NORS does not ask that you report all activities and reading a survey, while important, is not reported in NORS.
 However, your state data system and policy may require that you collect additional activities not reported in NORS.

-Q - What is the definition for verified?
-If the resident confirms the complaint, does that mean it is verified?
+Q - If the resident confirms the complaint, does that mean it is verified?

 A - Per the NORS Table 1: Part A, B, and C – Case and complaint codes, values, and definitions the definition of verified is, “a confirmation that most or all facts alleged by the complainant are likely to be true.”